 1. Test BG often -

 If you are trying to figure out a pattern that needs to be fixed, you need to test often enough for a pattern to emerge in the first place.
-So just test, test, test!
+So just test, test, test whether you use a glucometer, FGM or CGM!
 There is no upper limit to how many times you can or should test.

 2. Tracker -

 The next logical thing to do after testing BGs often is to log them down so that you can have an overview and co relate stuff.
-More information on blood sugar logging here.
 Apart from logging BG, logging your cycle is also important.
 There are a lot of period tracking apps that can predict cycles available as well that can help you stay on top of the game.
 Here is a sample of a menstrual journal that you can use to manually write down and track, starting from the first day that bleeding begins to the end of the month.

 3. Different basals (Pro tip!) -